BBBY Shareholder Notice: Robbi - GuruFocus.com

-The Class: Shareholder rights law firm Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Bed Bath & Beyond Corporation (NASDAQ: BBBY) common stock between March 25, 2022 and August 18, 2022, for violations of the Securities Exchange Act of 1934.
+SAN DIEGO, Aug.
+29, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Bed Bath & Beyond Corporation ( BBBY) common stock between March 25, 2022 and August 18, 2022, for violations of the Securities Exchange Act of 1934.
 BBBY operates a nationwide chain of retail stores.

 If you would like more information about Bed Bath & Beyond Corporation's misconduct, click here.

-What is this Case About: Bed Bath & Beyond Corporation (BBBY) Insiders Manipulated the Company to Enable an Aggressive Pump & Dump Scheme
+What is this Case About: Bed Bath & Beyond Corporation (BBBY, Financial) Insiders Manipulated the Company to Enable an Aggressive Pump & Dump Scheme

 According to the complaint, defendant Ryan Cohen has a history of employing pump and dump schemes to ignite meme stocks to jaw-dropping heights.
 In March 2022, Cohen's corporation, RC Ventures LLC, bought a nearly 10% stake in BBBY.
 Thereafter, BBBY gave Cohen three board seats.
 For four months, BBBY stock climbed from its lowest price of $4.38 per share on July 1, 2022, to $30.00 per share on August 17, 2022.